Tailgating in Nashville for the Vanderbilt Game

 The hot spot for visiting fans used to be the grounds of the Harris-Hillman School, but they changed their rules in 2008 to only allow parking and strictly prohibit pre-game activities.

-Your only option if you choose to tailgate is in the residential neighborhoods a couple blocks away from the stadium. (see map below)
+Your only option if you choose not to use Tailgate Nashville is in the residential neighborhoods a couple blocks away from the stadium. (see map below)

-Friday night in Nashville, there has always been a Pre-Game Pep Rally hosted by the Music City Gator Club at the Wild Horse Saloon in downtown Nashville, but this year it has been moved to the Hard Rock Cafe.
+Friday night in Nashville, there has always been a Pre-Game Pep Rally hosted by the Music City Gator Club at the Wild Horse Saloon in downtown Nashville, but in 2012 it was moved to the Hard Rock Cafe just down the raod.
 It is a family-friendly event and the Gator band, cheerleaders, and the infamous Albert (and Alberta) will be there from 5-8pm.
 It's always the way to start out Vandy weekend.

 5. Are there any special rules we should know about tailgating on or off campus, open-container policies we should be forewarned about, or anything of the sort?